felipegontijo/highlighted/README.md

 ## 🆘 Contributing

 Contributions are welcomed and encouraged!
-More detailed info on how to do so will be out soon.

-But feel free to star ⭐️ the repo and reach out!
+Feel free to star ⭐️ the repo and reach out!